iobio/minion/_posts/2016-11-02-galaxy-integration.md

 bam.iobio and vcf.iobio can now be launched directly from galaxy using your data already stored there.

-To give it a spin, you can use a public dataset already in galaxy.
+To give it a spin, you can use a galaxy public dataset.
 Login to [galaxy](https://usegalaxy.org/) and go to the [iobio demo data folder](https://usegalaxy.org/library/list?#folders/Fabe1072935a8f2e4)

 <img src="/public/images/blog/galaxy_integration/iobio_public_folder.png"  style="width: 100%; display:block; margin:auto"/>